Abik-Newar/know-your-age/README.md

 # know-your-age
-Age calculating site using HTML, CSS, Javascript.
+The age-calculating site using HTML, CSS, and Javascript.